 Garden Clearance, Boundary Wall & Patio In Selston.

 A nice project for one of my original customers.
-This involved the clearance of the old garden buildings as well as a general scrape of the garden and disposal of material where needed.
+This involved the clearance of the old garden buildings as well as a general scrape of the garden.
+Including the disposal of material where needed.

-Once the garden had been cleared a trench was dug for the foundations of a new boundary wall which was built to approximately 1.5m high.
+Once the garden had been cleared a trench was dug for the foundations of a new boundary wall.
+This was built to approximately 1.5m high to add a little privacy.
 The brick used is the current production version of the brick used in the conservatory I built in 2013 (see first album).

 After the wall had been completed a patio was laid in front with a projection into the garden of around 6m.
 For the patio a grey Indian sandstone was used which was pointed using sand and cement mortar.